r-wambui/Agro-detect-model/docs/index.md

         # train the images
         outputs = model(images)

-        #calculate the loss given the ouputs and the classes
+        #calculate the loss given the outputs and the classes
         loss = criterion(outputs, classes)

         # compute the loss of every parameter
         loss.backward()

-        # apply the optimizer and it's parameters
+        # apply the optimizer and its parameters
         optimizer.step()

         #update the loss